jeelpatel17/paperpixel-blog/README.md

-# paperpixel
+# P A P E R P I X E L Blog
-PaperPixel is my personal blog where I write articles about Self Help and Technical Tips.
+PaperPixel is my personal blog where I write articles about Career, Motivation, as well as Facts!